rarango9/ansible-collection-macmods/README.md

-# ansible-collection-macmods
+# Ansible Collection - test.test

-Collection of Ansible utilities to manage the state of MacOS.
+Documentation for the collection.